rkiuchir/blog_TDS/01_Pandas_Cheat_Sheet/README.md

 # README.md

-The data we use is originally from here: https://scikit-learn.org/stable/datasets/toy_dataset.html#boston-dataset
+The data we use is originally downloade from scikit-learn: https://scikit-learn.org/stable/datasets/toy_dataset.html#boston-dataset

 '''
 This is a copy of UCI ML housing dataset. https://archive.ics.uci.edu/ml/machine-learning-databases/housing/